Contact

 Application

-Necessary information:
+Required information:

-• Reasons for applying for individual coaching
+• Motivation for the application for the individual coaching

 The applicant will be informed of the decision by the Graduate Academy.

-Ongoing according to individual requirements
+At any time, according to individual needs.

 Evaluation